Who Does Simone Kill In Why Women Kill

 Trends and Latest Developments: The Evolution of the "Desperate Housewife" Trope

 Why Women Kill taps into a cultural fascination with the "desperate housewife" trope.
 From Desperate Housewives to Big Little Lies, audiences are drawn to stories that explore the dark secrets and hidden resentments that lurk beneath the surface of seemingly perfect suburban lives.
-However, Why Women Kill offers a fresh take on this trope by examining it through a historical lens.
+Even so, Why Women Kill offers a fresh take on this trope by examining it through a historical lens.

 The series demonstrates how the expectations placed on women have changed over time, and how these expectations can contribute to feelings of frustration and resentment.
 In the 1960s, Beth Ann is expected to be a devoted wife and homemaker, subservient to her husband's needs.
-In the 1980s, Simone is expected to maintain a glamorous facade and to support her husband's career.
+That's why in the 1980s, Simone is expected to maintain a glamorous facade and to support her husband's career.
 In 2019, Taylor is expected to be a successful professional while also navigating the complexities of a modern relationship.

 While these expectations differ across eras, they all share a common thread: they limit women's autonomy and agency.
 The women in Why Women Kill are all struggling to break free from these limitations and to define their own identities.
 This theme resonates with modern audiences, who are increasingly aware of the ways in which societal expectations can hold women back.